 You can check out all my books at my Portfolio page HERE.

-You can find all of my free Tunisian crochet patterns on my website HERE.
+Click here for all of my free Tunisian crochet patterns.

-I also have the double-ended Tunisian crochet patterns listed HERE for convenience.
+I also have the double-ended Tunisian crochet patterns listed separately for convenience.

 For videos on the double-ended in-the-round technique, please see the Mardi Gras Cowl HERE.